-https://travel.state.gov/content/travel/en/international-travel/International-Travel-Country-Information-Pages.html

-Remember that the travel experience can vary greatly from country to country, so try to be as flexible and open-minded as possible.
+https://travel.state.gov/content/travel/en/in ternational-travel/International-Travel-Country-Information-Pages.html greatly from country to country, so try to be as flexible and open-minded as possible.
 Getting upset over delays or unexpected problems is only going to hurt your experience of the country.
 Learn to be resourceful and take it all in as part of the education you're receiving while abroad!